jmsBorowski/jmsBorowski.github.io/README.md

 About:

-Zen Garden Game is immersive and tranquil memory game, drawing inspiration from Simon Says.
+Zen Garden Game is an immersive and tranquil memory game, drawing inspiration from Simon Says.
 Embark on a journey of relaxation as you press play and gracefully navigate through progressively challenging patterns.
 Elevating the experience, each level in this fresh take on a familiar classic is adorned with uplifting quotes, infusing creativity and fostering a serene atmosphere that beckons users to engage daily.
 Immerse yourself in a seamless gaming experience with comprehensive sound control, play, and restart functionalities.
 Anticipating user needs, this game is designed to provide a soothing and enjoyable escape, making it the perfect daily companion for moments of mindfulness and mental agility.

 Credits: